dewinterjack/journey/toolbox/javascript/node/project-1-~-scriptool.md

 ---

 Really simple idea, but I know how I can get it more interesting.
+Not sure exactly how useful it will be but who cares right now!